AMZ-Racing/fsd-resources/README.md

 - In this rosbag one can find the following topics:

   - velodyne_points : Contains the Lidar point returns in a sensor_msgs/PointCloud2 message type.
-The Lidar is a Velodyne Puck VLP16.
+The Lidar is a Velodyne Puck VLP16 and the message are the individual packets sent by the sensor.
 The position of the LiDAR in car_frame is x= 1.6 m, y= 0.0 m.

   - optical_speed_sensor: Contains ground speed data in a geometry_msgs/TwistStamped message type.
-This sensor is a Kistler Corevet SPII.
+This sensor is a Kistler Correvit SFII.
 The position of this sensor in the car frame is x= -0.41m y= 0.27 m.

   - wheel_rpm : contains the wheel speed data in a geometry_msgs/QuaternionStamped message type. x -> front left wheel, y -> front right wheel. z -> rear left wheel. w -> rear right wheel.
 The data is expressed in rpm's.
 The distance to thefront axel is 0.81m, to the rear axel 0.72m, and the wheelbase of the car is 1.2m.